liri-project/liri-music/README.md

 Download online streams in m3u format, and save them to ~/Music/streams

 ##### Shuffle
-This feature is implemented, but can be a bit buggy at times.
-The shuffle feature works flawlessy to generate the next track, but when using the previous button, it can sometimes not find the previous track, and so reverts to track 0.
+Shuffle got broken recently due to changes.
+It should be working again soon.

 ##### Database Integration
 Currently the database gets built during the initial opening of the application, but no way to refresh the database from within the app yet.
 The built database is then used to generate song lists (All Songs, Albums, and Artists)

 ### Screenshots
-Version 0.6
+#### A look back on the dev process

 ![Image of liri vinyl] (https://github.com/liri-project/liri-vinyl/blob/master/images/screen5.png)

-Version 0.5
 ![Image of liri vinyl] (https://github.com/liri-project/liri-vinyl/blob/master/images/screen4.png)

-Version 0.2: Prior to December 11 (couldn't decide where to put the audio controls)
+Prior to December 11 (couldn't decide where to put the audio controls)
 ![Image of liri vinyl] (https://github.com/liri-project/liri-vinyl/blob/master/images/screen3.png)

-Version 0.1: Prior to volume, online streams, settings, and bottom controls:
+Prior to volume, online streams, settings, and bottom controls:
 ![Image of Material Music 1] (https://github.com/liri-project/liri-vinyl/blob/master/images/screen2.png)